openzipkin-contrib/zipkin-storage-kafka/DESIGN.md

 ## Goals

-* Provide a fast and reliable storage that enable extensibility via Kafka Topics.
+* Provide a fast and reliable storage that enable extensibility via Kafka topics.
 * Provide full storage functionality via streaming aggregations (e.g., dependency graph).
 * Create a processing space where additional enrichment can be plugged in into the processing pipeline.